hainayanda/HTTPTaskPublisher/README.md

 ### Validation

-You can add a validation to the request to make it throw error whenever the response is failing the validation:
+You can add a validation to the request to make it throw an error whenever the response is failing the validation:

 ```swift
 URLSession.shared.httpTaskPublisher(for: myRequest)